Decision Intelligence Platform

 Decision Playground

-The Decision Playground is an interactive component of the OpenRules IDE designed to help business users:
+Decision Playground is a component of the OpenRules graphical IDE designed to help business users:

-• Produce and compare multiple possible decisions: It allows for hands-on, visual experimentation with different scenarios to see how changes in the decision request affect the decision model’s outcome.
+• Produce and compare multiple possible decisions: It provides interactive, visual scenario testing, enabling users to instantly see how additional constraints and parameter changes influence decision results.

 • Create and maintain Decision Pools for various operational scenarios: Users can save different decision outcomes for further analysis and comparison.